UNC REX PGY2 Residency in Cardiology

-UNC REX Hospital is the largest community hospital of UNC Healthcare.
-We are an accredited stroke and chest pain center, and a Bariatric Center of Excellence as well as a comprehensive community Cancer Center.
-We’re the only hospital in Wake County to earn an above average rating for heart attack survival and the only hospital in the Triangle region earned a 5-star rating from the Centers of Medicare Services.
-UNC REX is a premier hospital for acute cardiac care and the main regional referral center.
-We have a full-spectrum emergency cardiac care programs, such as IABP, PVAD, CABG, adult ECMO, as well as structural heart disease procedures TAVR, Mitral clip, WATCHMAN, with state-of-the-art cardiac catheterization labs, diagnostic, and screening technology.
+UNC REX Healthcare is the largest community hospital in the UNC Healthcare system.
+We are an accredited primary stroke and chest pain center, and a Bariatric Center of Excellence as well as a comprehensive community Cancer Center.
+We are the only hospital in Wake County to earn an above average rating for heart attack survival and the only hospital in the Triangle region to earn a 5-star rating from the Centers of Medicare Services.
+UNC REX Healthcare is a premier hospital for acute cardiac care and the main regional referral center.
+We have a full-spectrum of emergency cardiac care programs, such as IABP, PVAD, CABG, adult ECMO, as well as structural heart disease procedures, TAVR, Mitral clip, WATCHMAN, and state-of-the-art cardiac catheterization labs, diagnostic, and screening technology.
 UNC REX’s N.C.
 Heart & Vascular Hospital was named to Fortune and IBM Watson Health’s 2021 list of the nation’s top 50 Cardiovascular Hospitals.
 It was the fourth straight year UNC REX made the list.
 The Heart & Vascular Hospital has also been the recipient of the prestigious Chest Pain Registry Platinum Performance Achievement Award for two consecutive years granted by National Cardiovascular Data Registry (NCDR).

-The PGY2 resident in Cardiology at UNC REX will provide cardiovascular pharmacy services within inpatient critical care, intermediate care, and procedural patient care areas.
-In the outpatient setting the PGY2 resident in Cardiology will work within the Clinical Pharmacist Practioner model by providing daily service in the areas of cardiovascular medication management and monitoring.
+The PGY2 resident in cardiology at UNC REX Healthcare will provide cardiovascular pharmacy services within inpatient critical care, intermediate care, and procedural patient care areas.
+In the outpatient setting, the PGY2 resident in cardiology will work within the Clinical Pharmacist Practitioner model by providing daily service in the areas of cardiovascular medication management and monitoring.

 PGY2 Program Design